akcelero/FilterChunkPNG/README.md

 # FilterChunkPNG
-Make new PNG from old file, during creating ask user which part should be in new file.
+Make new PNG from old file.
+During creating ask user which chunk should be in new file.